 Jefferson County schools are primarily funded by property taxes and a voter approved excess levy that is required to be renewed every five years.
 The specific use of excess levy funds is set out in the election notice to ensure the JCBOE is able to meet the desired quality of services and facilities for its students.
 Additional funding can be available in Jefferson County through impact fees for schools.
 It is important to note that impact fees are only able to be used on capital improvements that relate directly to cost of providing additional resources due to the growth generated by students in new homes built in the County.
-Impact fees for new buildings were reduced to \$1 in 2021 by the Jefferson County Commission.
+Impact fees for new buildings were reduced to \$1 in 2021 by the Jefferson County Commission then updated in 2024 with rollout to begin on June 1, 2025.